aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/autofiller/export-excel-worksheet-data-to-fill-pdf-form/_index.md

             autoFiller.InputFileName = dataDir + "DataTableExample.pdf";
             // The resultant pdf, that will contain the form fields filled with information from DataTable autoFiller.OutputFileName = dataDir + "DataTableExample_out.pdf";
-            // Call the method to import the data from DataTable object into Pdf form fields. autoFiller.ImportDataTable(dataTable);
+            // Call the method to import the data from DataTable object into Pdf form fields autoFiller.ImportDataTable(dataTable);
-            // Call the save method to generate the pdf file autoFiller.Save();
+            // Save the  document
+            autoFiller.Save();
         }
     }